neoncortex/bashed/README.md

 ````

 This number should be one of the numbers displayed for each session by editsession list.

+### Defaults:
+The session module override these variables:
+- edcmd, with editsessioncmd;
+- edsyntax, with editsessionsyntax;
+- edimg, with editsessionimg;
+- edesc, with editsessionesc;
+- edesch, with editsessionesch;
+- edinclude, with editsessioninclude;
+- edhidden, with editsessionhidden;
+- edblock, with editsessionblock;
+- edtables, with editsessiontables;
+- edtable_ascii, with editsessiontable_ascii;

+You can, of couse, change the default value of these variables in your ~/.bashrc.

 ### db and sessions:
 You may want to set the edbopencommand to eso, so the curses search will open files using eso, instead of the default eo.